Beech Hill Advisors Inc. Acquires 2,895 Shares of Digital Realty Trust, Inc. (NYSE:DLR)

 In other Digital Realty Trust news, insider Cindy Fiedelman sold 1,793 shares of the firm’s stock in a transaction dated Monday, November 30th.
 The stock was sold at an average price of $137.00, for a total value of $245,641.00.
 Following the transaction, the insider now directly owns 1,793 shares of the company’s stock, valued at $245,641.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, CTO Christopher Sharp sold 1,683 shares of the firm’s stock in a transaction dated Tuesday, November 3rd.
 The stock was sold at an average price of $147.48, for a total value of $248,208.84.
 Following the completion of the transaction, the chief technology officer now directly owns 1,683 shares in the company, valued at $248,208.84.
 The disclosure for this sale can be found here.
 Insiders sold 54,500 shares of company stock worth $8,104,878 over the last three months.
 Insiders own 0.61% of the company’s stock.

 DLR has been the subject of a number of research reports.
-TD Securities upgraded Digital Realty Trust from a “hold” rating to a “buy” rating and set a $170.00 price objective for the company in a report on Friday, December 18th.
 TheStreet downgraded Digital Realty Trust from a “b-” rating to a “c+” rating in a report on Tuesday, December 1st.
-Smith Barney Citigroup upgraded Digital Realty Trust from a “neutral” rating to a “buy” rating and set a $160.00 price objective for the company in a report on Friday, November 13th.
-Edward Jones upgraded Digital Realty Trust from a “hold” rating to a “buy” rating in a report on Friday, December 18th.
-Finally, Mizuho initiated coverage on Digital Realty Trust in a research note on Wednesday, December 2nd.
+Raymond James upgraded Digital Realty Trust from an “outperform” rating to a “strong-buy” rating and set a $175.00 price objective for the company in a report on Tuesday.
+Morgan Stanley increased their target price on Digital Realty Trust from $141.00 to $148.00 and gave the stock an “equal weight” rating in a research note on Tuesday, September 29th.
+Mizuho initiated coverage on Digital Realty Trust in a research note on Wednesday, December 2nd.
 They issued a “buy” rating and a $165.00 target price on the stock.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised Digital Realty Trust from a “neutral” rating to a “buy” rating and cut their target price for the stock from $161.00 to $160.00 in a research note on Friday, November 13th.
 Five investment analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
 Digital Realty Trust presently has an average rating of “Buy” and a consensus target price of $160.40.

 Digital Realty Trust Profile